hehaijin/naivebayes/README.md

 		Christina Xuan Yu 	xyu@unm.edu /**********************************************************

-1. This project is impelemented with Python.
+1. This project is impelemented with Python 2.
 The files contained in the project are:
 	README.txt
 	Makefile